magland/web-wavelets-benchmarking/README.md

 # Wasmlets vs Pyodide vs discrete-wavelets benchmark

-This project benchmarks the performance of the [wasmlets](https://github.com/flatironinstitute/wasmlets) library against other alternatives for the 1-dimensional discrete wavelet transform in the browser.
+This project benchmarks the performance of the [wasmlets](https://github.com/flatironinstitute/wasmlets) library (which uses [wavelib](https://github.com/rafat/wavelib)) against other alternatives for the 1-dimensional discrete wavelet transform in the browser.

 You can either run the benchmark in node.js or in the browser.